yashwant-shrivastava/crawler-google-places/README.md

     - `cachePlaces` \<boolean\> Add caching locations between runs. `placeId: location` is stored in named keyVal.
 Can speed up regular runs using polygon search. **Default: `false`**

 ### Country localization
-You can force the scraper to access the places only from specific country location.
+You can force the scraper to access the places only from a specific country location.
 We recommend this to ensure the correct language in results.
-This works reliably only for US (most of our proxies are from US).
+This works reliably only for the US (most of our proxies are from the US).
 Currently, this option is not available in the Editor input , you have switch to JSON input.
 After you switch, your configuration will remain the same so just update the `proxyconfig` field with `apifyProxyCountry` property to specify the country, example:

 ```json
 "proxyConfig": {